vetchium/spec/vetchium.md

 # Vetchium Platform API Specification

 This document outlines the functional specification for the Vetchium platform, which consists of four main front-ends: the Employer Portal, the Professionals Hub, the Recruitment Agency Portal, and the Vetchium Admin Portal.
 The specification is described from the perspective of its end-users.
+This document will be used to generate the APIs that will be needed to satisfy the below specification.

 ---